 Load testing is designed to put pressure on the new cloud environment to ensure that it continues to operate smoothly as more workloads and more users are added.
 This process ensures that auto-scaling features are functioning as intended, and also provides a number of other useful performance metrics.
-If done correctly, any errors or issues that arose during migration can be detected and resolved before the new environment goes live.
+If done correctly any errors or issues that arise during the migration can be detected and resolved before the new environment goes live.

 Vulnerability assessments can include basic malware and virus scans but should also look for any known vulnerability in your infrastructure and applications.
 This is also the point at which you should assess your new environment for compliance.